2019 CRAVEN COMPETITION RULES

 1. NUMBER AND COMPOSITION

-Each law school may enter one team that shall be composed of two or three students.
+Each law school may enter one (1) team that shall be composed of two (2) or three (3) students.
+The first twenty-four (24) teams to register online at http://studentorgs.law.unc.edu/mootcourt/craven/teamregistration/ beginning Monday, October 15, 2018 at 5:00 P.M.
+EST. will be tentatively registered pending receipt of their registration fee.
 Additional teams will be placed on the wait list.
-The first TWENTY-FOUR (24) teams to register online at http://studentorgs.law.unc.edu/mootcourt/craven/teamregistration/ beginning October 19, 2015 12:00 P.M. will be tentatively registered pending receipt of their entry fee.
-Entry fees must be RECEIVED by November 22, 2015.
 After the on-line registration form is submitted, the main contact will be notified via email as to whether your team is one of the first twenty-four or is on the waiting list.

 2. IDENTIFICATION OF TEAM MEMBERS